QuantConnect/Lean/Data/readme.md

 ### Introduction ###

-From the beginning LEAN strived to use an open, human readable data format - independent of any specific database or file format.
-From this core philosophy we built LEAN to read its financial data from flat files on disk.
-Data compression is done in zip format; and all individual files are CSV or JSON.
+From the beginning, LEAN has strived to use an open, human-readable data format - independent of any specific database or file format.
+From this core philosophy, we built LEAN to read its financial data from flat files on disk.
+Data compression is done in zip format, and all individual files are CSV or JSON.

-When there is no activity for a security, the price is omitted to the file.
-Only new ticks, and price changes are recorded.
+When there is no activity for a security, the price is omitted from the file.
+Only new ticks and price changes are recorded.

 ### File Data Format

-Although we strive to make all data formats identical it is often not possible.
+Although we strive to make all data formats identical, it is often impossible.
 Below are links to dedicated documentation on the file format of the data in each asset type:

 [Equity](https://www.quantconnect.com/data/tree/equity) | [Forex](https://www.quantconnect.com/data/tree/forex) | [Options](https://www.quantconnect.com/data/tree/option) | [Futures](https://www.quantconnect.com/data/tree/future) | [Crypto](https://www.quantconnect.com/data/tree/crypto)